jorgejcabrera/kata-zombie-survivor/README.md

     - Upon reaching Orange again (43 + 18 = 61 total), a second Orange skills is unlocked.
     - Upon reaching Red again (43 + 43 = 86 total), a second Red skill is unlocked.
 - A Survivor can restart a second time, unlocking their last Red skill at (43 + 43 + 43 = 129 total) experience.
-- The Game History notes that a Survivor has acquired a new Skill.
+- The game History notes that a Survivor has acquired a new Skill.

 ## Notes

-How did you model interaction between the Survivors and the Game?
-Do Survivors have direct access to the Game in which they are playing?
+How did you model interaction between the Survivors and the game?
+Do Survivors have direct access to the game in which they are playing?
 If so, can code in a Survivor's methods directly modify the state of other Survivors in the same game?
 Is that a potential problem?

-How did you model the Game History?
-Did you make sure to keep the responsibility for tracking history a concern of the Game, and not of individual Survivors?
+How did you model the game History?
+Did you make sure to keep the responsibility for tracking history a concern of the game, and not of individual Survivors?